 If you think you or a loved one may have been diagnosed with HFMD, call your pediatrician or family physician to report your symptoms.
 You should also alert other individuals, like teachers or babysitters, about the diagnosis so that they can begin prevention tactics and look for symptoms in others.

-Main Line Health primary care physicians have offices in many convenient locations near or in our hospitals and health centers, and other convenient outpatient settings throughout your community.
+Main Line Health primary care physicians have offices in many convenient locations near or in our hospitals and health centers, and other convenient outpatient settings throughout the western suburbs of Philadelphia.
 Visit our website to find a Main Line Health primary care physician in your area.
 To schedule an appointment with a specialist at Main Line Health, call 1.866.CALL.MLH (225.5654) or use our secure online appointment request form.